marp-team/marp-core/README.md

 $$
 ```

-If not declared, Marp Core will use the default library to render math.
-(MathJax in v3)

-To prevent breaking the slide in upcoming updates, recommend to declare the library whenever to use math typesetting.
+If not declared, Marp Core will use MathJax to render math.
+But we recommend to declare the library whenever to use math typesetting.

 > :warning: The declaration of math library is given priority over [`math` JS constructor option](#math-constructor-option), but you cannot turn on again via `math` global directive if disabled math typesetting by the constructor.